ieris19/ierislib/README.md

 # IerisLib

+## Deprecation notice
+ierislib became a project where I kind of coded a lot of useless libraries that I thought might be useful but only ever used a small subset of it in real projects.
+This is mostly a collection of beginner projects that never really went anywhere.
+I am deprecating this project and certain hand picked projects that I feel can have some utility will be moved to their own repositories probably under the organization ierislab on github.

+## Introduction

 IerisLib is a passion project for me, it is a collection of code that I have written over the course of my studies, as part of my projects and assignments, that I have decided to extract from said projects and turn into reusable modules